LLVM-PURIFICATION/CORE/README.md

 The  only way : the collaborating  of  the  students  and  the  companies (enterprises also).
 Logic  parts are  constructed  by  students  and  enterprises, and  assembly and  hardware embodiments  are  by  companies.
 Thats  the  unique  answer.

 p.s : Orchard tree nurture  the dragon.
+Farmers  of  the orchard love the  bird  and  the  object: The  bird.
+However, the  bird  is  mimic the  dragons flying.
+How sad things..